RavenStarcatcher/RavenStarcatcher/README.md

 I gotta be honest I don't remember how markdown works at all!

 Okay, so, I'm a junior developer and game designer for a 3d fps, and also a TTRPG game!
-Both will be available on github under GNU GPLv3 when I get around to it :)
+Both will be available on github under GNU GPLv3 when I get around to it ^v^
 <!--
 **RavenStarcatcher/RavenStarcatcher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.